 - Educating local citizens about local flood hazards and local floodplain regulations.

-The Oregon Model Flood Hazard Ordinance was developed in cooperation with FEMA to help communities achieve compliance with the minimum NFIP and state standards for floodplain management.
+Oregon Model Flood Hazard Ordinance (New version released 2020) was developed in cooperation with FEMA to help communities achieve compliance with the minimum NFIP and state standards for floodplain management.
 FEMA approved the model ordinance in August of 2019 and it is now available for communities to use.
 In addition to the minimum requirements, FEMA and DLCD encourage local governments to adopt higher standards that make sense for each community and their unique flood risk.
 DLCD assists local communities in this process.
 Contact us for more information.

 Biological Opinion on the NFIP